 Peak Everything (Amour Apocalypse)

-A romantic comedy sneaked into our Screen Green strand!
-A delightful, surprising romantic comedy, set in the backdrop of the approaching climate apocalypse.
+An unusual romantic comedy sneaked into our Screen Green strand.
+A delightful, surprising love story, set in the backdrop of the approaching climate apocalypse.

-Adam (45) is a kind-hearted, hypersensitive kennel-owner.
-He hides his existential fears from his affection-avoidant father and lets his young assistant take advantage of his good nature.
+Adam is a kind-hearted, hypersensitive kennel-owner.
 To help combat his climate anxiety, Adam orders a therapeutic solar lamp.
 Through the lamp’s supplier's technical support line, he meets Tina, a radiant woman with a voice that soothes all of his worries.
-This unexpected encounter changes everything: Earth trembles, and hearts explode… love!
+This unexpected encounter changes everything: Earth trembles, and hearts explode…

 In another brilliant example - albeit in a completely different way - of the crossover between climate issues and mental health (see Climate in Therapy), Anne Émond couldn't be more limpid, with the film's original title Amour Apocalypse, about this apparently simple yet fundamental questioning: how can humans, who can be so easily overwhelmed by small things (especially if romantic feelings are involved), handle something as big as the planet’s climatic shift?
-And, reversely, could extreme environmental circumstances play the part of the approaching death which in later life rids us of our hesitation to say what we really mean to say and do what we always wanted to do?
-In a word, favour love above all else, and protect it at all costs?
+And, reversely, could extreme circumstances rid us of our hesitation to say what we really mean to say and do what we always wanted to do?

 The screening on Sunday 9 November will be followed by a Q&A with the filmmaker.